Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 Pests and diseases are other common problems that can cause Monstera leaves to droop.

-One of the most common pest that affects Monstera plants is scale.
+One of the most common pests that affect Monstera plants is scale.
 This tiny insect sucks the sap out of the plant, causing it to become weak and stressed.

 Mealybugs are another type of pest that can infest Monstera plants.
 These are small, white insects that feed on the plant’s sap.